element0/cburnfs_py/README.md

 ## Python Imports Caveat

-Due to the hack-ishly cobbled together `cburnfs` module, if you want to use the subcomponents -- which you will want to do! -- then you have to import them thusly:
+Due to the hurridly cobbled together `cburnfs` module, if you want to use the subcomponents then you have to import them like this:

     import cburnfs.Dcel
     import cburnfs.APath